-Special requests can be made for end or extra wide spaces.
-Booth Fees are payable at time of registration via a check.
-Booth fees may be paid online via Zapplication or can be mailed to 3rd Street Neighborhood Association, P.O.
-Box 3012, Louisville, KY 40201.
+Special requests can be made for corner, double or extra wide spaces (which incur additional booth fees).
+Booth Fees are payable at time of registration.
+Booth fees are payable online via Zapplication.org or checks can be mailed to 3rd Street Neighborhood Association, PO Box 3012, Louisville, KY 40201.

 Sales Tax: Kentucky law requires collection of a 6% sales tax on all sales made during the Art Show.

 To Apply: Go to Zapplication.org, click on St. James Court Art Show® – 3rd Street Section

 Application Deadline: April 15, 2019

 Jury Notification: November 2018 for returning artists and mid May 2019, for new artists.

 *One application per artist per medium.
 Business partners or spouses working in different media must apply separately; those working as partners to create the same body of work and occupy the same booth space may submit one application.
 Single artists may apply for two spaces either to display work in two separate media or to display one medium in a double space.
 The number of double spaces is limited and there is no guarantee regarding their availability.
 Artists applying in two different medium categories must submit a separate application for each.
 Artists may not apply in more than one category with the same body of work.

 The 3rd Street section only accepts applications through the online application program called ZAPP.
 You must have access to an email account to register on ZAPP.